vadim-pos/start-project/README.md

-# Template to quick start new project with gulp JS
+# Quick start new project with gulp JS
 ## How to use
 1. Clone repository
 2. Install package (npm i)